 - Connemara Tea Factory – Tea-lovers cannot have enough of this place.
 The building was built back in 1940s and the tour educates about the history of tea plantation and other medicinal uses of the leaves.

 Those who seek to get an insight to local culture, the tribal villages are perfect place to meet the locals and see how they live.
-Also, since Periyar is just 10 km away from Thekkady, one must visit the top tourist attractions of Thekkady when coming to Periyar.
+Also, since Periyar is just 10 km away from Thekkady, you must lookout for the top places to visit in Thekkady when coming to Periyar.

-Since Periyar Tiger Reserve and National Park is among the top tourist attractions of Kerala, you can find plenty of stay options right here.
+Since the Periyar National Park is among the best places to visit in Kerala, you can find plenty of stay options right here.
 There are hotels, tree houses, homestays, and resorts for travelers with different budgets.
 You can find a room for as low as INR 1,100 per night and as pricey as INR 12,000 per night.

 Mid-budget suggestions – Hotel Ambadi Idukki, Periyar Meadows Leisure Hotel Kumily, and Bougainvilla Homestay